-Hope Cooper and her manager, Josie Zeeb, recently traveled to with Verden, Germany with O Romeo S (Ollie) to compete in the FEI WBFSH Dressage World Breeding Championship for Young Horses.
+Hope Cooper and her groom, Josie Zeeb, traveled to Verden, Germany this summer with O Romeo S (Ollie) to compete in the FEI WBFSH Dressage World Breeding Championship for Young Horses.
 They scored 83.40% on the first day, putting them in 12th place out of 40 entrants and qualified them for Saturday’s large final—a rare accomplishment for a U.S. pair at the world young horse championships.
-At the finals they finished 12th on a score of 82.40%, and the girls will join us to share the prep and management needed to bringing this young horse overseas to such success.
+At the finals they finished 12th on a score of 82.40%.
+Josie and Hope will join us to share the prep and management needed to bringing this young horse overseas to such success.
+A specific focus will be on Hope’s training philosophy and Josie’s handling techniques on the ground.

 The NEDA Know How webinar series runs every Thursday evening from 7:30pm-8:30pm in January, February, and March.
 NEDA members can access previously recorded sessions under the "multimedia" dropdown in their member portal.